Beanminchild/Island_Getaway/README.md

 ##Features##

-- Quick web search : search the web quickly using my bang@home search engine that allows you s to quickly navigate to and within websites with a single search using duckduckgo !bangs or your own custom made bangs: https://bangathome.free.nf
+- Quick web search : search the web quickly using my bang@home search engine that allows you s to quickly navigate to and within websites with a single search using duckduckgo !bangs or your own custom made bangs: *https://bangathome.free.nf*

 - Weather: weather for your location based on IP
 - Quick apps: quickly open an app by hovering over the widget in the island (Terminal only right now as a POC)

+- More to come!

 This is a POC and is very early in its development, i really am making it for myself because i dont like how the notch doesnt really do anything, and will be experimenting with new features and improvments depending on how much i end up using it... if you see anything you think would make it cooler feel free to suggest it!